-In our practice we have come across a number of semi and commercial vehicle related cases that have resulted in injuries to our clients.
+In our truck accident law firm, we have come across a number of semi and commercial vehicle-related cases that have resulted in injuries to our clients.
 Here are some of the things that we do IMMEDIATELY after a crash, that you may want to consider bringing on a lawyer for to protect your interests.

 Like in all personal injury related matters in Illinois these are two part issues to earn a recovery for a client.

 First, we have to establish liability.
 Who caused the crash?

 Some of the things we look at to help figure out if we have a case with strong liability against the Defendant are the following things:

 Second, we have to show the extent of our client’s injuries.
 On this portion of a case we work closely with our clients while they are going through treatment to start working up the ultimate claim that we will be making on their behalf.
 In fatal cases, we work closely with the surviving family members to see first hand the loss that they have suffered, and how their lives have been impacted due to a family member being killed in a crash.
 Obviously every case is different, but generally on every case we handle there is personal service, and personal responsibility where you will always have lawyers in your corner at every step of the way.